thegrumpys/odop/docs/design/menu.md

 ### Help : Help Index
 This menu item opens a new browser tab containing the index page for the Help subsystem.
 All Help topics should be reachable through links on the index page.

+### Help : Demo
+This menu item provides the ability to select from a list of demo sessions which play back similarly to the Action : Execute menu item.
+The demo sessions may include solutions to textbook problems in order to illustrate that the program closely matches published results.

 ### Help : Tutorial
 This menu item provides the ability to select from a list of tutorial sessions which play